fossxo/fossxo-gdd/source/misc/future-enhancements.rst

 =======================
 Additional Environments
 =======================
-A major focus of this version of Tic Tac Toe is the ability to play on a variety of :doc:`../environments`.
+A major focus of FoxXO is the ability to play tic-tac-toe in a variety of :doc:`../environments`.
 Future versions of the game can add even more environments.
 Some environments to consider are listed below.

 * Lasers.
 Perhaps a laser cutter or some other use of lasers.
 * Shower door or bathroom mirror.
 * Futuristic dystopian or cyber punk theme.
-* Some playgrounds have a 3x3 grid of squares for playing Tic Tac Toe.
+* Some playgrounds have a 3x3 grid of squares for playing tic-tac-toe.
 * Winter / snow / frozen lake theme.
 * Food theme.
 * Light board, like those found in ships or submarines.